Please ensure Javascript is enabled for purposes of website accessibility

 • Nebras: The operator of the central platform for Open Finance and manager of initiative for the UAE.

-• Licensed Financial Institutions: Banks, insurers, foreign exchange houses, e- wallets, and finance houses licensed by the CBUAE to securely share consented user data with Third-Party Providers.
+• Licensed Financial Institutions (LFIs): Banks, insurers, exchange houses, e- wallets, and finance houses licensed by the CBUAE to securely share consented user data with Third-Party Providers.

-• Third-Party Providers: Regulated providers utilizing open finance functionalities to provide new ways to use financial services.
+• Third-Party Providers (TPP): Regulated providers utilising open finance functionalities to provide new ways to use financial services.

-• Users: Consumers and businesses as end users of AlTareq services who benefit from innovative services provided by regulated Third-Party Providers.
+• Users: Consumers and businesses as end users of AlTareq services who benefit from innovative services provided by regulated TPPs.

 How does Open Finance work?

-With your explicit consent, Open Finance allows regulated Third-Party Providers to securely connect to banks, insurance companies, exchange houses and other.
-The connection is made via an API (Application Programming Interface); this is the same type of connection your mobile phones uses to connect your photos app to your social media apps, however we add the highest grade of security to the connection.
-This enables Third-Party Providers to offer enhanced financial products and services tailored to your needs.
+With your explicit consent, Open Finance allows regulated TPPs to securely connect to banks, insurance companies, exchange houses and other organisations.
+The connection is made via an Application Programming Interface (API); this is the same type of connection your mobile phone uses to connect your photos app to your social media apps.
+However, we add the highest grade of security to the connection.
+This enables TPPs to offer enhanced financial products and services tailored to your needs.

 Who benefits from Open Finance services?